build-on-aws/content/concepts/what-is-devops/index.md

 * Third Way - Principles of Continuous Experimentation and Learning:
 The third way focuses on creating a culture of continual learning and experimentation, where teams are encouraged to take risks and innovate in order to drive continuous improvement.
 Exploration and discovery are just as important as being open to making mistakes and failures.
 This involves fostering a culture of innovation and experimentation, where teams are empowered to try new ideas and learn from both successes and failures.
 Organizations should also prioritize the use of data and analytics to inform decision-making, and should invest in ongoing training and development to promote a culture of learning and growth.

 The idea is that by focusing on these three principles, organizations can drive bettter business outcomes and value for our customers.
 The DevOps Handbook provides detailed guidance on how to bring these principles to life.
 As we’ve continued to iterate on the concept of DevOps itself, we've continued to create other frameworks to inform and measure our success at DevOps.

 ## CALMS
-CALMS is a framework that represents the five key components crucial for doing the DevOps successfully and can help teams identify areas for improvement to efficiently prioritize their time and effort.
+CALMS is a framework that represents the five key components crucial for implementing DevOps practices successfully and can help teams identify areas for improvement to efficiently prioritize their time and effort.

-* Culture - DevOps is a people first approach so it makes sense that culture is the first point we discuss.
-It's about more than implementing tools and processes and is about creating a collaborative coluture which emphasizes communication, trust and shared goals.
+* Culture - DevOps is a people first approach so it makes sense that culture is the first point covered.
+It's about more than just implementing tools and processes and is about creating a collaborative coluture which emphasizes communication, trust and shared goals.
 This culture is a relationship between how people communicate and how they expect to be communicated with.
 It focuses on bridging the distance between different departments, encouraging knowledge sharing and creating a shared sense of ownership and accountability.
 The people and their needs drive the processes and tools, not the other way around.

-* Automation -
-Teams are empowered to work more efficiently and deliver higher quality products quicker when they are freed from repetitive and mundance tasks.
+* Automation - Teams are empowered to work more efficiently and deliver higher quality products quicker when they are freed from repetitive and mundance tasks.
 Leverage tools and technology to seek out ways to automate as many tasks as possible and the team is comfortable with.
 This uses the strength of machines to quickly compute, repetitively deliver or other similar tasks while allowing the people to excel in creative or complex tasks that push the business forward.

 * Lean -
-Thee Lean principle emphasizes the value of minimizing waste and focusing on delivering.
+The Lean principle emphasizes the value of minimizing waste and focusing on delivering.
 When we speak about DevOps, this means optimizing processes and workflows to iliminate bottlenecks and reduce the time it takes to deliver while also prioritizing feedback.
 Teams can do this by visualizing their work in progress, limiting batch sizes and managing queue lengths.

 * Measurement - In order to continuously improve and optimize the team's processes, you need to be able to measure and track metrics related to your development, delivery and performance.
 Data is collected and there are mechanisms in place that provide visibility into all systems which can involve tools like monitoring or observability based software to help generate insights which inform decision making.
 All systems is important here.
 Measuring our technical systems is important but so are Key Performance Indicators.
 Those are the raw numbers which make up the framework of the company and illustrate it's success or failure.
 There's a story to be told between the infrastructure your application lives on and the actions your organization is taking.